-I think internally there is a competition among the politicians in this country to come up with the wildest, dumbest ideas.
-And the latest one that have hit the headlines is the one that deals with allowing pesky Mat Rempits aka public nuisance to race on public streets.
+I think internally there is a competition among the politicians in this country to come up with the wildest ideas.
+And the latest one that has hit the headlines is the one that deals with allowing pesky Mat Rempits aka public nuisance to race on public streets.

 Road safety experts expressed regret and disbelief over a proposal to legalise ‘Mat Rempit‘ racing.
 The experts who spoke to theSun, raised grave concerns on whether the government would take responsibility should bodily injury or loss of lives occur during such races.